Dearness Allowance (DA) - Definition, Types & DA Calculation

 The 7th Pay Commission

-The 7th Pay Commission was established by the central government on 8th February 2014.
-They create a Pay Allowance every ten years to update their employees' payscale and to preserve their living standards.
-So employees of central government offices are eligible for benefits under DA.
+The central government established the 7th Pay Commission on 8th February 2014.
+They create a Pay Allowance every ten years to update their employees' pay scale and to preserve their living standards.
+So, employees of central government offices are eligible for benefits under DA.

 Remember that the DA rate can change due to various living circumstances and expenses between rural and urban areas.